marcuslind90/devops/README.md

 ## kibana-postgres

 Example of how you can setup a full Kibana stack using Docker Compose, that collect and track metrics and statements from a PostgreSQL database container using Metricbeat.

+## jenkins-gh-pages

+Example of how to setup a Jenkinsfile to make a pipeline that test and lint your code but that also build and deploy the documentation of the application to GitHub Pages using the `gh-pages` utility.